mklilley/mklilley.github.io/content/posts/cold-fusion-first-experiment/index.md

 Two big questions remain:
 1. Did I make cold fusion happen?
-2. Did I manage to stick to my £1000 budget.
+2. Did I manage to stick to my £1000 budget?

 My spending is currently sitting at around £2000.
 I'm not too upset about it though.
 I'm new to this whole experimental game and I know a lot of the overspending was because I was learning as I was doing.